SobranDM/foundryvtt-wwn/README.md

     * This can be disabled in Tweaks.
 Currently this only enables manual entering of Exploration Movement Rate, from which the others will still be calculated.
 This will be changed later.
 * Adds Attribute/Skill bonuses to hit rolls and Attribute bonus to damage rolls

+## Recent Changes
+* Exposed monster initiative and added Instinct rolls
+* Added Compendium of RollTables for Instinct
+* Added Compendiums for weapons and armor
 ## TODO
 * Sorting Arts/Spells by source (class)
 * Toggle to add Skill value to damage